 This game is a perfect introduction to games for families with toddlers and young kids.
 The rules are simple and the game is active, which means it will hold the attention of even your most fidgety kid.

-Spot It! comes in a whole selection of variations, and this alphabet version is great for kids working on their letters.
+Spot It! comes in a whole selection of variations, and this animals version is great for young kids to develop attention and focus.
 It's super compact, which makes it perfect to pack for a trip.

 This game is perfect for the under 5 crowd, as it doesn't require any reading, but still works on matching, turn-taking, and strategy.
 It has been featured at the top of nearly every best toy/game list and is sure to become a family favorite.